Check out our Cybersecurity Training for Beginners

 Trade secrets

-In general, trade secrets are confidential information of companies.
-Attempting to leak confidential information to the public or using the same for monetary gain is a serious offense as per Indian cyber law.
-The penalty for leaking or using trade secrets is as per the gravity of injury experienced by the infringed party.
-It would be right to say that there is a need for cyber law to protect trade secrets.
+In general, trade secrets are confidential information about companies.
+Attempting to leak confidential information to the public or using the same for monetary gain is a serious offense, as per Indian cyber law.
+The penalty for leaking or using trade secrets is determined by the gravity of the injury experienced by the infringing party.

 But, why exactly is cyber law in action against cybercrimes?
 What are its objectives?
 The following section will answer the same.